demisto/content/Packs/qualys/Integrations/Qualysv2/Qualysv2_description.md

 ## Qualys Vulnerability Management Help

-- Users with a Qualys user account may use the integration.
-When a subscription has multiple users, all users with any user role (except Contact) can use the Qualys integration.
+-You need a Qualys user account to use the Qualys integration.
+If a subscription has multiple users, all users with any user role (except Contact) can use the Qualys integration.
 Each user’s permissions correspond to their assigned user role.

 - Qualys Vulnerability Management uses basic authentication.
 You'll need your Qualys login credentials in order to use this integration.